libretime/libretime/docs/releases/unreleased.md

 sudo mv /etc/airtime /etc/libretime
 ```

 The configuration file format changed to `yml`.
 Please rewrite your [configuration file](../admin-manual/setup/configuration.md) using the [yaml format](https://yaml.org/).
+An example configuration file `installer/config.yml` is present in the sources.

 ### Apache and PHP configuration files